jimzhang629/PsychoPyUniformityIllusion/README.md

 Pics - The stimuli files.
 If the name starts with web, it is optimized for web use.

 Data - The data is saved here as .log, .psydat, and .csv.
 Supposedly, .psydat is the best for data analysis. https://www.psychopy.org/general/dataOutputs.html#excelfile

+pupil_dilation_analysis.ipynb - Example code for how to get the pupil dilation data around each key press.